Endometriosis and infertility

 Endometriosis and its complications are a major cause of female infertility.
 Endometriosis is a dysfunction characterized by the migration of endometrial tissue to areas outside of the endometrium of the uterus.
 The most common places to find stray tissue are on ovaries and fallopian tubes, followed by other organs in the lower abdominal cavity such as the bladder and intestines.
 Typically, the endometrial tissue adheres to the exteriors of the organs, and then creates attachments of scar tissue called adhesions that can join adjacent organs together.
 The endometrial tissue and the adhesions can block a fallopian tube and prevent the meeting of ovum and sperm cells, or otherwise interfere with fertilization, implantation and, rarely, the carrying of the fetus to term.

-Endometriosis is estimated to occur in 1% to 5% of women, with an associated risk of infertility for between 30% and 50% of this population.
+Endometriosis is estimated to occur in 7% to 10% of women, with an associated risk of infertility for between 30% and 50% of this population.
 Endometriosis is commonly classified under the revised American Society for Reproductive Medicine system from minimal endometriosis to severe endometriosis.
 The therapy and management of endometriosis for infertility is based on the severity of endometriosis.

 Diagnosis and classification

-Endometriosis often presents with a very diverse array of symptoms, such as dysmenorrhea (pain during mensuration), cyclical pelvic pain (generalized pain in the lower abdomen that predictably worsens with menstruation), dyspareunia (pain during intercourse), or infertility (inability to achieve a pregnancy with unprotected intercourse for > 1 year).
+Endometriosis often presents with a very diverse array of symptoms, such as dysmenorrhea (pain during menstruation), cyclical pelvic pain (generalized pain in the lower abdomen that predictably worsens with menstruation), dyspareunia (pain during intercourse), or infertility (inability to achieve a pregnancy with unprotected intercourse for > 1 year).
 One suggested pathophysiologic mechanism involves retrograde menstruation and endometrial interactions with peritoneal inflammatory cytokines that promote ectopic implantation and growth of endometrial tissue outside of the uterus.
-Most women experience this phenomena during normal cycles, rendering many susceptible to endometriosis.
+Most women experience this phenomenon during normal cycles, rendering many susceptible to endometriosis.
 Up to 4.1% of women undergoing tubal ligation surgeries have visually apparent, but clinically asymptomatic endometrial implantations.
 The poor correlation between extent of ectopic implantation to symptom severity makes early detection and intervention challenging.
 Women in which the presenting symptom is infertility often have diagnoses delayed beyond the average window of 25–29 years of age.

 The gold standard for diagnosing endometriosis is a diagnostic laparoscopy, a minimally invasive procedure that involves a camera entering the abdominals through a small incision to examine the abdominal cavity for the presence of endometriotic tissue outside of the uterus.
 Suspect lesions may be further examined microscopically for confirmation, before being classified as: